RedvsGreen-org/Docs/docs/source/gettingstarted.rst

 Make sure you add the correct dns settings, as it will become very slow if it cannot resolve dns names.

 6. When you are done hit OK and exit the application
 7. Now we need to restart it.
-Type "shutdown -r now" in the cli and it should restart
+Type:

+      `shutdown -r now`

 Verify that it works by accessing the device by ssh this time.